AyeCode/userswp/readme.txt

 * [Realtime Notifications](https://userswp.io/downloads/realtime-notifications/) - Sends notifications to users, about activity on your website.
 * [Advanced Search](https://userswp.io/downloads/advanced-search/) - Extends the regular UsersWP search form by adding options to filter by custom fields.
 * [Groups](https://userswp.io/downloads/groups/) - Easily create a community with discussion groups like Facebook.
+* [User to User Private Messages](https://userswp.io/downloads/private-messages/) - Allow your users to send each other private messages in a Facebook-like chat.

 There are many others and we release new Add-ons frequently.
 You can see the full collection here: [UsersWP Premium Add-ons](https://userswp.io/downloads/category/addons/)